 Rose came to Williamstown in 2000 to serve as School Superintendent of the Williamstown Elementary District.
 During her 15-year tenure, her role as Superintendent expanded to include Lanesborough and the Mt.
 Greylock Regional School District.
 Rose has presented at national and international education conferences and has served in multiple leadership capacities.
 Locally, she has served as the president of the Berkshire County Superintendent’s Roundtable and as a board member of the Williamstown Community Chest.
 She deeply values having a food cooperative in Williamstown, and she looks forward to actively supporting the accessibility of fresh, healthy food choices for her community.
 She lives in Williamstown with her husband, Steven Green.

-Amy Johns came to Williamstown in 1994 to attend Williams College and remembers biking to Wild Oats to get ingredients to make chocolate cake for her friends.
+Amy came to Williamstown in 1994 to attend Williams College and remembers biking to Wild Oats to get ingredients to make chocolate cake for her friends.
 She’s been in the area ever since and is now the director of the Zilkha Center for Environmental Initiatives at the college.
 Amy is passionate about sustainability, social justice, and finding the joy in low-impact living.
-She, her husband and son live in Stamford, Vermont, in a self-designed solar house.
+She, her husband and son live in Stamford, Vermont in a self-designed solar house.
 They take care of one cat, six chickens, a large garden and several thousand honey bees (give or take).

 Margaret’s service is inspired by her desire to help ensure that the co-op can continue to provide the community with local, healthy, sustainable products in a cooperative setting.
 Margaret has been a member of both Wild Oats and Caretaker Farm since moving to Williamstown in 2003.
 She is also a deacon at the First Congregational Church, Williamstown and a past two-term Williamstown Elementary School Committee member and chair.
 Originally trained as an attorney, Margaret is currently the Director of Gift Planning at Williams College.